Stephen Strange (Marvel Cinematic Universe): Infinity War and resurrection

 In 2018, Strange and Wong are talking in the New York Sanctum when Bruce Banner crash-lands through the roof.
 He informs Strange and Wong of the imminent threat of Thanos.
-In response, Strange recruits Tony Stark to help.
+In response, Strange went with Banner to find Tony Stark, who was with Pepper Potts in Central Park, and asked him to accompany him and congratulate him on his proposal.
 Ebony Maw and Cull Obsidian, members of the Children of Thanos, arrive to retrieve the Time Stone kept by Strange in the Eye of Agamotto, and end up drawing the attention of Peter Parker, who arrives to help.
 Maw captures Strange, but fails to take the Time Stone due to an enchantment, so he takes him to his spaceship to be tortured until he breaks the spell.
 However, Stark and Parker infiltrate the ship, kill Maw, and rescue Strange.
 Landing on the planet Titan, where Maw is supposed to meet with Thanos, the trio meet Peter Quill, Drax the Destroyer, and Mantis and together form a plan to combat Thanos once he arrives.
 While waiting for him, Strange uses the Time Stone to view millions of possible futures, seeing only one in which Thanos loses.
 The group, along with Nebula, fight Thanos and are nearly successful in removing his Infinity Gauntlet with the Infinity Stones, until an enraged Quill unintentionally breaks their hold on him.
 After a brief duel with Thanos, Strange is defeated while Stark is severely wounded, but is spared when Strange surrenders the Time Stone.
 Once the Blip occurs, Strange tells Stark there was no other way and disintegrates.

 In 2023, Strange is restored to life and he along with Wong and the other Masters of the Mystic Arts transport Parker, the restored Avengers, the Guardians of the Galaxy, the Wakandans, the Asgardians, and the Ravagers via portals to the destroyed Avengers Compound to join the final battle against an alternate Thanos and his army.
 During the battle, Strange keeps the battlefield from being flooded by the lake and hints to Stark that this is the one future in which they win.
 After Stark sacrifices himself to defeat alternate Thanos, Strange attends his funeral.